What to Know about PPP Appeals and Next Steps (updated 08/12/2021)

 Consequences of an Appeal

-Because a PPP borrower must begin making payments of principal and interest on the remaining balance of its PPP loan at the end of the loan payment deferral period or when the SBA remits the loan forgiveness amount to the PPP lender (or notifies the lender that no loan forgiveness is allowed), an appeal by a PPP borrower of any SBA loan review decision does not extend the deferral period of the PPP loan.
-Additionally, if the SBA remits to the lender the PPP loan forgiveness amount set forth in the decision the lender issues to the SBA, the borrower may not file an appeal with OHA, and the borrower must begin repayment of any remaining balance of its PPP loan.
+As of July 28, 2021, a timely appeal of a final SBA loan review decision extends the deferment period on the PPP loan until the OHA issues a final decision on the appeal under 13 CFR 134.1211.
+The borrower should notify the lender of the appeal so that the lender can extend the deferment period.
+Previously, an appeal by a PPP borrower of any SBA loan review decision did not extend the deferral period of the PPP loan.
+Additionally, if the SBA remits to the lender the PPP loan forgiveness amount set forth in the decision issued by the lender to the SBA, the borrower may not file an appeal with OHA, and the borrower must begin repayment of any remaining balance of its PPP loan.

 Suggested Next Steps